pumbaa666/lab4tech/AWS/hello-world-infra/README.md

 IaC
 Practicing infrastructure as code means applying the same rigor of application code development to infrastructure provisioning.
 All configurations should be defined in a declarative way and stored in a source control system such as AWS CodeCommit or Git, the same as application code.
 Infrastructure provisioning, orchestration, and deployment should also support the use of the infrastructure as code.

-Inconvénients
+Cons
+- Everything is CLI.
+Can be scary.
-Tout en ligne de commandes et fichiers de config --> Peut faire peur si on n'a pas l'habitude Les outils sont mieux implémentés sur Linux (aws, eb, git, ssh, python, ...).
+- Best tools are on Linux (aws, eb, git, ssh, python, ...).
-Avantages
-Une fois la phase d'initialisation correctement passée...

-Plus rapide et facile à
-déployer
-modifier
-détruire
+Pros
+Once the setup is correctly done

+- It's faster and easier to :
+- - deploy
+- - modify
+- - destroy
-Persister (Git ou AWS CodeCommit) le code applicatif (webserver) l'infrastructure elle-même (config, scripts, ...)
+- Persiste (Git or AWS CodeCommit)
-Cohérent
-On peut répliquer ou adapter un environnement complet Scaler / Auto-scaler (plus besoin d'upgrader)
+- - The application code (webserver)
+- - The infrastructure itself (config, scripts, ...)
+- Consistent
+- - We can replicate or modify a full environment
+- - Scale / Auto-scale (no more upgrades)

 Summary
 ---